 All your questions about Capturiant answered.

-Capturiant is a global integrated environmental registry, and regulated exchange, with offices in Texas and the Bahamas.
+Capturiant is a global integrated environmental registry, and regulated marketplace, with offices in Texas and the Bahamas.

 Existing environmental asset registries lack transparency, efficiency, risk management and are limited to carbon credits.
 Currently, the market is fragmented with no trust or transparency.
 Common issues include lack of standardization, verification difficulties, double counting, aggregation difficulty, and high costs.